 There are two essential components to L.I.T.:

 It is a unique ministry that requires a commitment from both preteens and parents.
-It is best to schedule the ministry at a separate time than Sunday morning service hours.

 The Holy Spirit gifts believing preteens in many ways.
 Ministry training allows them to choose an area of ministry in which they are gifted.
 Ministry training equips and trains them to use their gifts in ministry.
 Many churches we work with use their children's church services as a platform to allow their preteens to lead worship, sound/tech, teach the lesson, games, etc. Ministry involvement is key to them discovering their purpose and identity in the body of Christ.
 Download a copy of our free spiritual gift test.

 The Discipleship Group (D.G.) leader moves from teacher to mentor and discipler.
 They learn to aim at the heart for life change rather than the head for head knowledge.
 The success of the Disciple (small) Group results from preteens faithfully doing their daily quiet times at home.
 Transformation comes about by spending daily time with the Master.
 It also allows the D.G. leader to heavily involve the preteens in their Disciple (small) Group using their gifts to teach part or all of the weekly D.G. lesson.

 Community Ministry/Missions: Part of the commitment of L.I.T. is to train children and preteens how to share their faith.
 We believe every believer, including children and preteens, is called to share the Gospel with a lost and dying world.
 Our community outreach materials give you the tools to train them.
 L.I.T. is committed to raising young missionaries to reach their world with the Good News of Christ.